 Michael Wardian: My next big goal is to run approximately 600 hundred miles across Israel and qualify again for the 2020 Olympic Trials.
 My super big goal is to run across the United States.

-Kelsey Withrow: To qualify for Kona and to win and IRONMAN.
+Kelsey Withrow: To qualify for Kona and to win an IRONMAN.
 I also would still like to win some more 70.3s.

 Jocelyn McCauley: There are too many to name!
 Seriously, way too many.
 The next goal on a timeline is to win IRONMAN New Zealand in 2019.
 That race means a lot to me as it was my first professional race ever and was able to win it in 2017.

 Lisa Bentley: My personality is such that I need purpose.
-I advise my athletes to always find their “why” for the race.
-It is not good enough to just “go fast” or “beat others” or ‘win your age group”.
+I advise my athletes to always find their reason ‘why’ for the race.
+It is not good enough to just ‘go fast’ or ‘beat others’ or ‘win your age group’.
 When you are racing for eight to 17 hours, the mind needs a reason far deeper than a finish line especially when things start to unravel.

-For me, my “why” has always been to have impact.
-I have Cystic Fibrosis (CF) — a genetic disease which caused an abnormal amount of sticky mucous to clog the lungs.
-This results in frequent chronic lung infections, pancreas problems, lung damage, lung transplantation and ultimately an early death.
+For me, my ‘why’ has always been to have an impact.
+I have Cystic Fibrosis (CF) — a genetic disease that caused an abnormal amount of sticky mucous to clog the lungs.
+This results in frequent chronic lung infections, pancreas problems, lung damage, lung transplantation, and ultimately an early death.
 The median age of survival of a person with CF in 1980 was 12 years old.
 Now it is closer to 50 years old.

 Krista Pärmäkoski: I had difficulties with motivation in 2012 when I was maybe too young to travel all around the world competing, and the pressure from media surprised me.
 After the season I had the longest training break during my carrier when we went through the situation and analyzed the reasons for bad feelings.

 I just needed to find the simplest reasons why I love sports and focus on them.